🚚 How to migrate to Kirby Tips & tutorials

 The * wildcard

 For permission types with many actions with the same setting, you can use the * wildcard as first argument.
-Afterwards you can still override specific actions, for example to whitelist actions:
+Afterwards you can still override specific actions, for example to allowlist some actions but disable the others:

 user: